Neighbours 30th Anniversary: Development

-The 30th anniversary primarily centres around Mayor Robinson's Inaugural Erinsborough Festival and the wedding of Daniel Robinson (Phillipps) and Amber Turner (Rosenow).
-Kilkelly branded it as weeks of "unmissable storylines".
-Fletcher believed the Erinsborough festival set at Lassiter's Lake looked "amazing".
-Herbison admitted that his favourite part of the celebrations was the Harold crash scene, explaining, "I love the opening of the festival and Harold's van crash."
+Kilkelly branded the anniversary as weeks of unmissable storylines.
+Fletcher believed the Erinsborough festival set at Lassiter's Lake looked amazing, while Herbison admitted that his favourite part of the celebrations was the Harold crash scene, explaining, "I love the opening of the festival and Harold's van crash."
 He explained that the idea of the crash had been in his mind for a while and praised director Tony Osicka for bringing it to life "in a spectacular way".
-Daniel and Amber prepare to marry, but do not have the support of their family and friends.
-Amber's parents and Paul believe they are too young to get married, while Amber's bridesmaid, Imogen (Kaplan), has feelings for Daniel, and Amber's ex-boyfriend, Josh (Bonner), is still in love with Amber.
-The pair also don't gain the support of Harold, who feels that Daniel should be with Imogen.
+Daniel and Amber prepare to marry, but do not have the support of their family and friends, while Amber's bridesmaid, Imogen (Kaplan), has feelings for Daniel, and Amber's ex-boyfriend, Josh (Bonner), is still in love with Amber.
 Herbison admitted that he thought that "Amber and Daniel are far too young to be getting married".
 Phillipps did not think that Daniel and Amber were suited to each other, but was glad to be a central figure of the 30th anniversary.
-He stated that a relationship that started similar to theirs is "destined to fail".
+He stated that a relationship that started similar to theirs was destined to fail.
 Phillipps explained that the wedding was rushed because "the producers wanted it to suit the timing of the 30th and so they had to accelerate that for us and we just had to play it" and that the ideal timing for Daniel and Amber's wedding would have been in a year.

-Amber is fascinated with the love story between Agnes Robinson and Frederick Ramsay, and Daniel discovers through Tom Ramsay (Files) that Agnes threw her pearl ring down the well, which Kyle Canning (Milligan) had discovered whilst trying to fix the hydrant that Harold broke.
-Daniel and Imogen go down the well on the day of the wedding to find the ring so Daniel can surprise Amber with it.
+To surprise Amber with it, Daniel and Imogen go down a well on the day of the wedding to find a ring that unseen characters Frederick Ramsay and Agnes Robinson threw down.
 Digital Spy teased, "Unfortunately, this revelation soon leads to disaster when Daniel goes in search of the ring on his wedding day with help from Imogen and they both get trapped down the well, leaving an oblivious Amber standing at the altar..."
 Prior to them getting stuck, Imogen reveals that she has feelings for Daniel, who tries to forget about it "in true Daniel fashion" and continues on his way to find the pearl.
-Kyle, unbeknownst to the fact that Daniel and Imogen are trapped in the well, turns the water pipes on and begins flooding the well, leaving Daniel and Imogen submerged in water, until they are rescued.
-Daniel misses his wedding and Amber is left assuming that Daniel and Imogen have run off together.
+Kyle Canning (Chris Milligan), unbeknownst to the fact that Daniel and Imogen are trapped inside, turns the water pipes on and begins flooding the well, leaving Daniel and Imogen submerged in water, until they are rescued.
+Daniel misses his wedding and Amber is "left assuming that Daniel and Imogen have run off together."
 She and Josh then have sex with each other, leaving Amber pregnant.